 The Degree with Honors in Anthropology or Sociology:

-In the spring of the junior year, students whose prior work in the major has been of high quality and who wish to present a thesis for honors should invite an appropriate member of the department faculty to act as his/her thesis supervisor.
+In the spring of the junior year, students whose prior work in the major has been of high quality and who wish to write a senior thesis should invite an appropriate member of the department faculty to act as his/her thesis supervisor.
 It is the normal expectation that thesis candidates will have a departmental grade-point average of B+ or better, although exceptions to this standard are occasionally permitted.

-In consultation with that supervisor and before the end of the spring reading period in the junior year, the student will prepare a proposal for a year-long research project to be conducted during the senior year, culminating in a substantial and original work pertinent to the discipline.
-(Examples of successful thesis proposals.)
+In consultation with that supervisor and before the end of the Spring reading period in the junior year, the student will prepare a proposal (and, when relevant, a research budget) for a year-long research project to be conducted during the senior year, culminating in a substantial and original work pertinent to the discipline.
+(Click here for guidelines on the proposal, as well as several sample proposals from earlier years.)
 If approved by the Department, the student will be permitted to register for Anthropology or Sociology 493-WS031-494 under the direction of the thesis supervisor.
 The student and supervisor should then work out a schedule for the research and writing to be undertaken the following year.

-If the progress of the student at the end of the first semester meets the supervisor’s expectations, the student, in consultation with the supervisor, will select a panel of readers for the thesis.
+Shortly after the latter occasion, and If the progress of the student meets the expectations of the department, the student, in consultation with the supervisor, will select a panel of readers for the thesis.
 The number and identity of readers is to be agreed between the student and the supervisor, but will include at least one additional regular member of the department faculty.
 The supervisor and readers will review the student’s work to date and the supervisor, in consultation with the readers, will decide by the end of January whether there is sufficient potential for a thesis deserving honors, in which case the student will be allowed to proceed.